Master/slave Contract BDSM Forms, Tips & Resources

 - Includes a plain copy for a draft

 Cost: $49.95 including delivery.
 Please note: delivery may take up to three weeks via discreet unregistered standard mail.

 Entering into a Master/slave Contract

 In BDSM, a slave is one that submits fully and unconditionally to Master.
-If there are limits set on His authority, then this is not a true Master/slave relationship and the parties should be referred to as Dominant and submissive.
+If there are limits set on His authority, then some say this is not a true Master/slave relationship and the parties should be referred to as Dominant and submissive.
 However, some couples still like to call themselves “Master” or “Mistress” and “slave” whilst retaining some limits.

 When a Master takes on a slave in BDSM, the parties typically enter into some form of contract or agreement, whether verbal or written.
 If in writing, usually He prepares the documentation and presents it to slave for signing.
 Most times he/she will have the opportunity to negotiate and talk over the terms, but in some situations they are not even given the chance to read the contents.
 Even if such documents could be enforced in a court of law, not giving a party the opportunity to read its contents would invalidate any legal document.
 This means the slave can walk away at any time regardless of whether they’ve read the terms or not.
 Master can also ask the sub to prepare the document.

 There are essentially three types of Master/slave BDSM contracts.
 The first represents the true realms of such a relationship: a total power exchange, the second is for those who wish to call themselves “slave” but yet retain certain rights (in essence being a submissive rather than a slave).
 Persons who fall into the latter category are criticized by some in the BDSM community for referring to themselves as Master and slave yet still having limits.
 The third kind is a scene play checklist as opposed to a lifestyle situation.